 How do you align multiple product teams around a common goal and set of outcomes?

-This was the challenge our VMware Tanzu Labs team faced during a recent engagement with a client that was building software for a large-scale workflow that spanned multiple use cases with various end users and stakeholders.
+This was the challenge our VMware Tanzu Labs (formerly Pivotal Labs) team faced during a recent engagement with a client that was building software for a large-scale workflow that spanned multiple use cases with various end users and stakeholders.
 The solution required a number of applications working together in a system of systems.

 How we did it